 Should I boil waterglassed eggs?

-Yes, go ahead and hard boil your eggs that have been water glassed, BUT be sure to poke a small hole in the shell first.
-The water / lime solution seals the egg, while actually filling the tiny pores of the eggshell.
+Yes, go ahead and hard-boil your eggs that have been water glassed, BUT be sure to poke a small hole in the shell first.
+The water and lime solution seals the egg while actually filling the tiny pores of the eggshell.
 You don’t want to have exploded eggs!

 Are water glassed eggs safe to eat?

 As long as you were careful about following all of the steps, water glassed eggs are perfectly safe.
-Remember to use very clean jars & utensils and always clean, unwashed eggs.
+Remember to use very clean jars and utensils, and always clean, unwashed eggs.
 If your eggs have gone bad, there will be a smell.

 Water Glassing Eggs